pantsjj/PromptKeeper-ext/README.md

 # PromptKeeper

 ## Vision
-PromptKeeper is designed to revolutionize how we interact with generative AI LLMs.
+PromptKeeper is designed to help improve how we interact with generative AI LLMs.
 It addresses the challenge of managing, fine-tuning, and reusing engineered prompts in a user-friendly and efficient way.

 ## Proposed Solution
 This Google Chrome extension allows users to easily write, save, and reuse prompts across various LLMs.
 It brings a convenient tool right into the browser, enhancing the workflow of AI enthusiasts, researchers, and professionals.